urql-graphql/urql/exchanges/auth/README.md

         }

         /**
-         * the following code gets exetuted when an auth error has occurred
+         * the following code gets executed when an auth error has occurred
          * we should refresh the token if possible and return a new auth state
-         * If refrsh fails, we should log out
+         * If refresh fails, we should log out
          **/

         // if your refresh logic is in graphQL, you must use this mutate function to call it